claudyh/RC--News-Broadcasting-System/README.md

 ---

 **NOTE:** The project development has been completed, with all functionalities implemented and proper network operation ensured, including NAT and multicast.
 However, some areas may still contain bugs.
-This project was developed within the scope of a Computer Science course by Cláudia Torres and Guilherme Eufrásio.
+This project was developed within the scope of a Computer Science course by Cláudia Torres and Guilherme Rodrigues.